Sport Access Foundation was officially launched the day before Australia Day, January

 Have a read through some of our most recent news stories.
 These feature all the latest information and initiatives from the foundation.
 This could be details about grants, donations and events or could feature our founder, Katie Kelly, providing tips, behind the scenes in training or where she might be competing next.

 Katie Kelly is a Paralympian and won Australia's first Gold Medal in the Paratriathlon when it debuted at the Rio 2016 Paralympics.
-Katie's guide in Rio was Michelle Jones, two time International Triathlon Union (ITU) World Champion (1992 and 1993), 2000 Olympic silver medalist and 2006 Hawaiian Ironman winner, and was recently named in the International Triathlon Union Hall of Fame.learn more
+Katie's guide in Rio was Michelle Jones, 2000 Olympic silver medalist.
+Katie has won two ITU World Championships (2015 and 2017), and was the first Paratriathlete to be awarded Triathlon Australia's Athlete of the Year Award in 2016.learn more

 The core mission of Sport Access Foundation is to provide financial assistance and support to enable children with a physical disability to participate in sporting activities that would otherwise be beyond the financial means of that child or their parent(s) or guardian(s).
 There are a number of ways in which Sport Access Foundation strives to supply such support.learn more